Xujiahui: History

 The educational institutions founded by the Catholic church led to Xujiahui's reputation as a center of education.
 The Aurora University was founded by the Jesuits in Xujiahui.
 The imperial Nanyang Public School system was founded in Xujiahui at the end of the 19th century, and the historic main campus of its most prominent descendent school, Jiao Tong University, one of Shanghai's most prestigious, is still located in Xujiahui.
 Fudan University, also one of Shanghai's most prestigious, was located in Xujiahui until 1922.

 While central Xujiahui was administratively part of the Chinese area of Shanghai, it was in reality controlled by the Catholic Church, which was closely associated with the French authorities of the French Concession.
 From 1914, Xujiahui sat just outside the borders of the French Concession, and remained under heavy French influence.

 Catholic Xujiahui came to an abrupt end with the Communist victory in the Chinese Civil War.
 A few years after the People's Liberation Army entered Shanghai, the Jesuits abandoned Xujiahui and relocated to nearby posts such as Macau or Manila.
 Many of those who remained were imprisoned by Communist authorities.
 These include Cardinal Ignatius Kung, who spent decades in prison, and Father Chang-min "Beda" Chang, who died in prison in November 1951.

-From 1949 onwards, most of the large houses and estates in Xujiahui were compulsarily acquired or seized by the government and converted into factories.
+From 1949 onwards, most of the large houses and estates in Xujiahui were compulsorily acquired or seized by the government and converted into factories.
 Up until the late 1990s, the area was predominantly an industrial area.

 During the late 1990s, many of the state-owned factories were sold off and torn down.
 Xujiahui is now mainly a retail district of downtown Shanghai.